jorisvink/sanctum/README.md

 ## About

-This is a small, reviewable, capable, pq-safe and fully privilege separated VPN daemon for OpenBSD, Linux and MacOS.
+Sanctum is a small, reviewable, capable, pq-safe and fully privilege separated VPN daemon for OpenBSD, Linux and MacOS.

-Due to its privilege separated design, sanctum guarantees that all of its important assets are separated from the processes that talk to the internet or handle non-cryptography related things.
+Due to its privilege separated design sanctum guarantees that all of its important assets are separated from processes that talk to the internet or handle non-cryptography related things.

-Sanctum tunnels are always peer-to-peer and end-to-end encrypted.

-If one or both peers are behind NAT you can use sanctum's cathedral mode as a discovery and relay service (relay only if p2p does not work due to NAT constraints).
+Sanctum can establish traditional site-to-site L2 or L3 tunnels, one-way tunnels and even tunnels between peers when both peers are behind NAT using hole-punching and Sanctum's cathedrals for peer discovery.

 See [The Reliquary](https://reliquary.se), a community driven sanctum cathedral setup.